lextudio/sharpsnmp_docs/pro/support/purchase.rst

 #SNMP Pro Bundle
 ----------------
+You can purchase licenses from `Stripe <https://buy.stripe.com/eVadSK3Ku4gobAs9AA>`_ .

+> Note that to buy multiple licenses, please change the quantity field.

-To purchase licenses for #SNMP Pro Bundle please contact `our support team <mailto:support@lextudio.com>`_ .
+If you would like to use other payment methods like wire transfer, please contact `our support team <mailto:support@lextudio.com>`_ .

-The current price for a single developer license is **1000 CAD** (after discount, original price was 1100 CAD).
+The current price for a single developer license is **1000 CAD**.

 * #SNMP MIB Compiler Pro
 * SharpSnmpPro.Mib Assembly